ethersphere/bee-docs/docs/bee/working-with-bee/configuration.md

 Configuration for the Bee service should not be set through command line arguments and environment variables as it is with the `bee start` command.

-To change configuration, simply edit the yaml file and restart Bee:
+To change configuration, simply edit the YAML file and restart Bee:

 #### Linux